I coached a group of 8th grade girls this Winter. This is the first year coaching girls and I had fun.

 Building the fire within will allow you to go much further down your path

-My philosophy on youth coaching as well as leadership of adults is to take the time and effort to help build the fire within each individual so that they will have the intrinsic motivation to go down their path in ways that are unique to them and at a pace that exceeds what I could do driving it in them.
+My philosophy on youth coaching as well as leadership of adults is to take the time and effort to help build the fire within each individual so that they will have the intrinsic motivation to go down their path in ways that are unique to them and at a pace that exceeds what I could do driving it from them.

 I choose to recognize and reward the good work and habits that are occuring rather than criticizing the lack of something.
 This will build strong habits based on desired performance and will allow bad habits to fade as they are not acknowledged or used.
 There are obviously times I call out a lack of effort (as well as a great expression of effort) as a lack of Love for themselves, one another and the game.
 However, I am not necessarily focused on driving effort.
 If I do that, I have less time to teach.